Appendix

 Policy commitments are not publicly available due to being stored on Samskip intranet which is not accessible to those outside of our operations.
 Though direct contact, employees have received the policy via email.
 The policy is also available on the intranet page.

-2-24Embedding policy committmentsOur People
+2-24Embedding policy commitmentsOur People

 Our Responsible Business